Abbalochdev/WP-ALCS-Plugin/README.md

 WP-ALCS-Plugin is a versatile WordPress plugin designed to manage country and language-specific URLs, ensuring your website is optimized for search engines.
 This plugin makes it easy to implement country switching and add hreflang tags, enhancing your site's SEO.

 # Note:
-This Plugin is directly focusing GCC Countries like: e.g(UEA, Saudi Arabia, Qatar, Oman, Kuwait)
+1. This Plugin is directly focusing GCC Countries: e.g(UEA, Saudi Arabia, Qatar, Oman, and Kuwait).
+2. For use you need more plugins (WooCommerce Price Based on Country, and Loco Translator).

 ## Features